 Are you ready to complete your college degree?
 Whether you have been feeling stuck in your job, or are ready to finish what you started, the Management Excellence program is designed specifically for working adults who are ready to move forward!
-Going back to school can be tough, but with Tennessee Wesleyan, you've got all the resources you need to succeed.
+Going back to school can be tough, but with the Goodfriend School of Business at Tennessee Wesleyan, you've got all the resources you need to succeed.
 We offer a new format featuring accelerated courses, so you can complete your degree in only 16 months.
 Plus, our faculty have all the expertise needed to help you stay on track.

 The program features three start dates that adhere to Tennessee Wesleyan's fall, spring and summer terms.
 You will take three courses per semester.
 Fall and spring core courses are offered in a five-week blended format, and summer core courses are offered in a four-week blended format.
 In addition to the core classes, the Management Excellence program offers five emphases: accounting, healthcare management, human resource management, industrial management and management information systems.